 John Duval is one of the world's best known winemakers and comes from a family that boasts four generations of South Australian vignerons.
 In 2003, after 28 years with Penfolds, including 16 years as Chief Winemaker, John developed his own label.
 Utilising old vine Barossa Valley fruit, John has created five stunning wines within his range.
 You will find his wines reflect the terroir of the Barossa and the handcrafted attention of all things 'John Duval'.
 This year John Duval Wines reflect on the developement and successes of the family winery as they enter their second decade, together with John's continuing involvementin his two joint venture projects in Chile and Washington State.

-My aim with Plexus MVR is to promote a vibrant expression of fruit aromas from the interaction of the three varieties; and on the palate, to build structure and texture, rather than just acid crispness.
+When John Duval creates Plexus MVR he is endeavouring to promote a vibrant expression of fruit aromas from the interaction of the three varieties..
+The palate, shows structure and texture, rather than just acid crispness.

 John Duval's intent with Plexus is to express the wide spectrum of red fruit flavours from Shiraz, Grenache and Mourvèdre and also provide structure with a seamless balance and long finish.

 John Duval's aim with Entity is to produce an elegant Shiraz true to the Barossa.
-The 2015 Entity again includes some Eden Valley Shiraz to help maintain the elegance and style of Entity.
+The 2015 release again includes some Eden Valley Shiraz to help maintain the elegance and style of Entity.